 The x' and y' directional loads (also torsional moments) equivalent to the horizontal ground motion can be converted to load cases.
-"Seismic,..."-type load cases behave as static loads: they can be combined, they can be added to groups, and they can be taken into consideration at stability, imperfection and design calculations.
+"Seis load,..."-type load cases behave as static loads: they can be combined, they can be added to load groups and combinations, and they can be taken into consideration at stability, imperfection and design calculations.
 As you see in the list of load case types, the seismic effects can be considered with positive and/or negative sign.